 The ancient town of Philippi is located 70 kilometers away from Asprovalta.

-The town got its name in 356 B.C. from the father of Alexander the Great, Philippi Β’.
-The precinct of the city walls started from the top of the hill and as it proceeded to the southern slope, it encircled a part of the plain in the foothills.
+Philippi B’, Alexander the Great’s father, gave the town its name in 356 B.C.
+The city walls’ precinct began at the top of the hill and wound its way down the southern slope, encircling a section of the plain in the foothills.

-Visitors have access only to the latest which has been named by the excavations the door of Neapoli, as this is where the road leading to the port of Neapoli begins (today, known as Kavala).
+Visitors are limited to the most recent, which has been dubbed the entrance of Neapoli by the excavators since it is where the road leading to the port of Neapoli starts (today, known as Kavala).

 The archaeological site of Philippi can offer the visitor a mixed tour, since excavations have brought to light ruins from the Hellenistic, Roman, Byzantine and early Christian period.

 The Octagon, the Roman Market, the early Christian basilicas, parts of the city walls, are the most famous of them.

 Also the ancient theater of Philippi is equally a valuable and important monument.
 Located at the foot of the Acropolis hill and is based in the eastern wall of the city of Philippi.